Mainie Jellett

-Mary Harriet "Mainie" Jellett (29 April 1897 – 16 February 1944) was an Irish painter whose Decoration (1923) was among the first abstract paintings shown in Ireland when it was exhibited at the Society of Dublin Painters Group Show in 1923.
+Mary Harriet Jellett (29 April 1897 – 16 February 1944) was an Irish painter whose Decoration (1923) was among the first abstract paintings shown in Ireland when it was exhibited at the Society of Dublin Painters Group Show in 1923.
 She was a strong promoter and defender of modern art in her country, and her artworks are present in museums in Ireland.
 Her work was also part of the painting event in the art competition at the 1928 Summer Olympics.

 Early life

-Jellett was born on 29 April 1897 at 36 Fitzwilliam Square, Dublin, one of the four daughters of William Morgan Jellett, a barrister and later MP, and Janet McKenzie Stokes.
-William and Eva were among the seven children of John Hewitt Jellett, Provost of Trinity College Dublin.
+Jellett was born on 29 April 1897 at 36 Fitzwilliam Square, Dublin, one of the four daughters of William Jellett, a barrister and later MP, and Janet McKenzie Stokes.
 Mainie's mother was an accomplished musician, and all her daughters received a musical education.
 Mainie's sister Dorothea (Bay) was the orchestra conductor at the Gaiety Theatre, Dublin.
 Her aunt was Eva Jellett, a pioneering doctor working in India.
+William and Eva Jellett were among the seven children of John Hewitt Jellett, Provost of Trinity College Dublin.

-Jellett's art education began at 11 when she received painting lessons from Elizabeth Yeats, Sarah Cecilia Harrison, and Mary Manning, who had a studio on Merrion Row, and whose influence on Irish Artists of the time was considerable.
+Jellett's art education began at the age of 11, when she received painting lessons from Elizabeth Yeats, Sarah Cecilia Harrison, and Mary Manning, who had a studio on Merrion Row, and whose influence on Irish artists of the time was considerable.

-She later studied at the Metropolitan School of Art in Dublin.
+In 1914, she studied at the Metropolitan School of Art in Dublin.
 Her teachers included William Orpen, and his influence is apparent in her work from this period.
 Despite her artistic talent, she was still undecided about her future, and at this time took regular piano lessons with the intent of becoming a concert pianist.

 She decided to become a painter after working under Walter Sickert at the Westminster Technical Institute in London, where she enrolled in 1917 and remained until 1919.
 She showed precocious talent as an artist in the impressionist style.
 In 1920, she won the Taylor Art Scholarship worth £50.
 The same year, she submitted work to the annual exhibition of the Royal Hibernian Academy.